what is a cast iron skillet made of

 Evolution in Europe and America

 By the 16th century, cast iron had crossed over to Europe, where it was loved for its strength and ability to keep food warm.
-In the U.S., it became essential for cooking well before the days of modern stoves.
+In the U.S., it became essential for optimizing cooking performance before the days of modern stoves.
 Pioneers and settlers found it invaluable in their kitchens.

 American companies like Griswold and Wagner began making cast iron cookware on a larger scale in the late 19th century.
 They set a high standard for quality, marking a turning point in the cookware’s history.